 Here is an interesting video from the Massachusetts Institute of Technology on Connick.
 In December 2008, the foundation donated materials to the MIT’s Rotch Library of Architecture and Planning to form the Charles J. Connick Stained Glass Foundation Collection.

-This was captured with a focal length of 27mm.
+This shot is captured with a focal length of 16mm.
 This is an HDR combining three exposures (-2, 0, 2) ranging in duration from 2 seconds to 30 seconds at f8, 100 ISO.